Adela Pedroza, MBA

 Diana speaks English and Spanish.

-Joaquin is now a permanent U.S. resident who started as a participant in OLAS in 2014.
+Joaquin is a permanent U.S. resident who started as a participant in OLAS in 2014.
 After attending several events, Joaquin was asked to join the OLAS staff as an event co-facilitator.
-Joaquin works in construction and lives with his partner of 9 years and his two beloved dogs.
+Joaquin works in construction and lives with his partner of 11 years and his beloved dog.
 Joaquin speaks English and Spanish.